infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/flight-planning.md

-1. Airports are always represented by either blue or magenta dots, if you’re flying online they may also have a [colored dot in the middle](/guide/getting-started/home-user-interface/fly-online#airport-and-gate-selection) for reference to the weather.
+1. Airports are always represented by either blue or magenta dots, if you’re flying online they may also have a [colored dot in the middle](/guide/getting-started/home-user-interface/fly-online#airport-and-gate-selection) for reference to the weather

 2. VOR (Very High Frequency [VHF] Omnidirectional Range) navigation aids are represented by this symbol.
-They can be tuned to either NAV 1 or 2, if fitted on your selected aircraft.
+They can be tuned to either NAV 1 or 2, if fitted on your selected aircraft

 3. NDB (Non Directional Beacon) navigation aids are represented by this symbol.
-They can be tuned to ADF 1 (Automatic Direction Finder), if fitted on your selected aircraft.
+They can be tuned to ADF 1 (Automatic Direction Finder), if fitted on your selected aircraft

-4. A GPS (Global Positioning System) Fix is represented by this symbol.
+4. A GPS (Global Positioning System) Fix is represented by this symbol